logologo

 Can Skilled Worker visa holders bring family to the UK?

 Yes.
-Dependent partners and children under 18 can apply on dependent visas.
-They can work or study in the UK without additional permissions.
+Your partner and children under 18 can join you on dependent visas, and they are free to work or study without needing separate permission.

 Does the Skilled Worker visa allow you to switch employers freely?